To enroll in a private lesson, you will need to complete the CHASS Enrollment Request with the information of the class you would like to enroll in.

 Kimberly K. Amin, M.M., Piano (Classical)

-Kimberly Amin performs regularly as a pianist and organist throughout the Southland.
+Kimberly Amin performs regularly as a pianist and organist throughout Southland.
 She holds a degree in Piano Performance with parallel studies in Music Education from Washburn University in Topeka, KS.
 She earned a Master of Music Degree in Keyboard Collaborative Arts from USC where she studied with Dr. Jean Barr and Gwendolyn Koldofsky.
 She has been on the music faculty at UCR since 1996 and also teaches at Riverside Community College.
 In addition to her performance and teaching, Ms. Amin is Organist at First Evangelical Lutheran Church in Redlands, and La Sierra University Adventist Church in Riverside.

 Christine Araoka, Jazz Piano

 Christine Araoka is a composer, performer, and educator from Southern California.
-She writes and arranges for a wide selection of ensembles including big bands, jazz combos, brass bands, and has worked with groups such as Heartland Marimba, Lala Brass, and Pandemonium Prism.
+She writes and arranges for a wide selection of ensembles including big bands, jazz combos, and brass bands, and has worked with groups such as Heartland Marimba, Lala Brass, and Pandemonium Prism.
 Likewise, Christine has recently returned from a tour of the UK with widely acclaimed pop singer Engelbert Humperdinck.
 Christine can be found as a working musician around the Los Angeles and Orange County area, playing jazz, pop, rock, and classical music.
 In addition to her performance career, Christine is also an accomplished educator, running her own private studio and teaching on faculty at UC Riverside.

-Christine began her piano education from an early age, learning from her mother.
+Christine began her piano education at an early age, learning from her mother.
 Expanding her music education, she also studied choir and percussion in high school.
 After discovering her fascination with extended harmonies, she pursued both jazz and classical piano as well as percussion at Riverside City College under the mentorship of Charles Richard, Joel Paat, Judy Johansen, and Steven Schmidt.

 Graduating Cum Laude, Christine received her Bachelor’s degree from the California State University of Fullerton in 2018.
 There she pursued her studies in Jazz Performance under the mentorship of Grammy-award-winning pianist Bill Cunliffe, pianist, and educator Alison Edwards, and established studio musician Francisco Torres.